CHAPTER SIX—DEPARTURE

 “I…shouldn’t be the one talking about this,” James laughed nervously.
 “You should ask your dad.”

-“So, uh, what’s your favorite subject in school?” he asked.
+“What’s your favorite subject in school?” he offered instead.

 “Science,” she replied, deciding to have mercy on him and allow the subject change.